 This Instant Pot whole chicken recipe is moist, tender, and so easy to make!
 It can be carved into delicious pieces or shredded and used in a variety of dishes, including your meal prep!

-Has anyone been craving a delicious ‘roasted’ chicken but didn’t want to wait hours for it to bake in the oven?
-Or maybe, you didn’t want to turn on the oven on a warm summer day?
+Has anyone been craving a delicious 'roasted' chicken but didn't want to wait hours for it to bake in the oven?
+Or maybe, you didn't want to turn on the oven on a warm summer day?
 Were you craving tacos with shredded chicken?
 Or maybe, tossing some chicken on your salad?
 Or heck, maybe you were trying to meal prep for the week and wanted to shred some rotisserie chicken for any number of meals.
-All is good my friends, as this whole chicken in your Instant Pot has you covered!
+All is good folks, as this whole chicken in your Instant Pot has you covered!

 This recipe is one of those quick and easy go-to recipes that you will find yourself making again and again.
 You can serve a delicious Sunday dinner with roasted chicken that didn't take you all day to make.
 Cook up some corn on the cob and you have comfort food on the table without all the hassles.